-Thermal analyses are done in the steady state condition which means that as if the motor has operated for a certain amount of time until a temperature change does not occur.
+Thermal analysis is done in steady state which means that as if the motor has operated for a certain amount of time until a temperature change does not occur.
 Temperature distribution of an electric motor gives very valuable information to the designer.
 High temperature warns the designer to decrease the losses, change the effective cooling type, adjust the fins and frame, propose a new cooling type or optimize the motor.
 Force convection over the motor will further increase the heat dissipation leading to decrease in temperature.
 Electromagnetic analysis results show the losses in the machine.
 These results are used as an input to the thermal analysis software.
-Core and ohmic losses are behaved as an internal heat generation.
+Core and ohmic losses are behaved as internal heat generation.
 Convective heat transfer coefficients are calculated by using (5) to (9).

 Dimensions of the designed induction motor are given in Table IV.
-The motor is insulated as H class insulation.
-By using these dimensional parameter values, the air gap convection value is found to be 70 W/m^2K .
+Motor is insulated as H class insulation.
+By using these dimensional parameter values air gap convection value is found to be 70 $W/m^2/K$.

 The heat sources leading to the temperature rising of the motor come from all losses of the motor.
-Winding losses of the stator, rotor bar losses, iron-core losses, mechanical losses, and additional losses are applied as heat sources in analyses.
-Boundary conditions, given in (3) and (4), are then applied to the boundary, and the temperature field distribution of the motor is obtained as shown in Fig. 10.
+Winding loss of the stator and rotor bar losses, iron-core loss, mechanical loss and additional loss are applied as heat sources.
+Boundary conditions, given in (3) and (4), are then applied to the boundary, and the temperature field distribution is obtained as shown in Fig. 10 for the designed motor.

 Figure 10.
-Temperature distribution of the motor at 115 kW
+Temperature distribution of the motor at 115 kW.

-As shown in Fig. 10, the maximum temperature is found in the stator winding and rotor bars.
+As shown in Fig. 10, the maximum temperature is found in the rotor and stator winding.
 The temperature difference between the rotor core and the rotor bar is small, and the highest temperature appears in the stator upper winding.
 The heat is mainly conducted to the stator through the air-gap, and then taken away.
 The heat exchange occurs between the stator and the rotor over the air gap.
 It is also seen that the temperature of the stator upper winding is higher than that of the lower winding in the slot, and the temperature of the stator core yoke is lower.
-Fan on the shaft to force convection over the motor increases the heat dissipation and decreases the temperature on lower windings sections.
+Fan on the shaft to force convection over the motor increases the heat dissipation and decreases in temperature on lower windings sections.

-The maximum winding temperature is seen as 133 °C. It is important that the radiation does not taken into account in thermal analyses, only natural convection is investigated.
-If outer frame is as well designed, more heat is going to be extracted from the surface of the stator by convection and what is more, considering the radiation in calculations would increase the extraction.
+Maximum winding temperature is seen as 133 °C. It is important that this thermal analysis does not take radiation into account, only natural convection is investigated.
+If outer frame is as well designed, more heat is going to be extracted from the surface of the stator by convection and what is more, taking radiation into consideration would increase the extraction.